mokyen/okyensourcesoftware/invariance.md

 > volts = current * resistance

 Ohm's law dictates that if you vary any one of the parameters, at least one other must also change.
 If the voltage increases, either the current or resistance must also increase.
 If the current decreases, either the resistance will increase or the voltage will decrease.
 They cannot be changed independently.
 If we were to code up an object that held these parameters, the parameters couldn't be public members.
-We'd need to enforce the invariance dictated by Ohm's Law.
+We'd need to enforce the invariance dictated by Ohm's Law, so then we'd choose to use a class instead of a struct.

 ```cpp
 class SimpleCiruit {